 "Okay, here's the thing—we need to use that dagger to save people and stuff.
 Can we have it?"

 All the crows immediately began cawing in what was clearly hysterical laughter.
-The fat bird cackled as well, and had begun to hop back to the nest.
+The fat bird cackled as well, before turning to hop back to the nest.

 "Amateur," sighed Riku, shaking his head.
 "There's no way you'll convince a rich man—or crow— to do anything that way.
 Let me show you how it's done."
 He stepped forward with an air of importance and an expression of extreme boredom, standing as straight as a pole with arms clasped behind his back.